most famous diamonds

 Gracy Kelly’s Engagement Ring

-Prince Rainier III of Monaco gave this amazing ring to Gracy Kelly as a second engagement ring.
-Cartier designed it and Prince Rainier gave it to Gracy Kelly to wear in the film High Society.
+Prince Rainier III of Monaco gave this unique ring to Gracy Kelly as a second engagement ring.
+Cartier designed it, and Prince Rainier gave it to Gracy Kelly to wear in the film High Society.

-This 10.48-carat diamond ring with 2 side stones cost US$4 million at that time.
+This 10.48-carat diamond ring with two side stones cost US$4 million.

 After her tragic death in 1982 in a car accident, the ring was given to the House of Grimaldi for safekeeping.

-This ring according to Jewelry Box is worth more than US$38 million today.
+According to Jewelry Box, this ring is worth more than US$38 million today.

 On her wedding day, Grace Kelly gave new meaning to the word icon.
 Her whole look, from the regal veil to the feminine lace details and the conservative gown, made her an ageless bride